Create Your First Service Flows

 Fill text

-The procedure instructions use fill text to dynamically populate text from the data token and value points.
+The instructions use fill text to dynamically populate text from the data token and value points.
 Note we utilize the value point we created earlier.

 • Value: Enter the below: